-- 1. The Commissioner of Education must create and publish a form for parents and guardians that: - a. explains the need for state academic standards; - b. identifies the state assessments that are aligned with state standards; - identifies the consequences, if any, the school or student may face if a student does not participate in state or locally required - if a student does not participate in state or locally required standardized assessments; - d. states that students who receive a college ready benchmark on the high school Minnesota Comprehensive Assessment are not required to take a remedial, noncredit course at a Minnesota state college or university in the corresponding subject area; - e. summarizes the provisions in Minn.
-Stat. § 120B.301(a) and (c);
+- 1. The Commissioner of Education must create and publish a form for parents and guardians that: - a. explains the need for state academic standards; - b. identifies the state assessments that are aligned with state standards; - identifies the consequences, if any, the school or student may face if a student does not participate in state or locally required standardized assessments; - d. states that students who receive a college ready benchmark on the high school Minnesota Comprehensive Assessment are not required to take a remedial, non credit course at a Minnesota state college or university in the corresponding subject area; - e. summarizes the provisions in Minnesota Statutes section 120B.301(a) and (c); and - f. notifies a parent of the right to not have the parent's child participate in the state and locally required assessments and asks a parent that chooses to not have a child participate in the assessments the basis for the decision.